vishheshh/CrepDogCrew/README.md

 npm run start
 ```
 -This will start the application in production mode using the optimized build.

-7.Access the application:

--Open your web browser and navigate to http://localhost:3000 for the user panel.

--For the admin panel, navigate to http://localhost:3000/admin.

 ## Usage
 **1)Admin Panel:**